tkeskita/mesh_heal/docs/mesh_heal.rst

 -----

 Mesh Heal (MH) add-on tools are currently available in object mode.
-Tools are located in "Mesh Heal" tab in the Side Bar.
+Tools are located in "Mesh Heal" tab in the Sidebar.

 .. image:: images/mesh_heal_tab.png